 - On a mat, kneel upright on both knees, keeping your body as tall as possible

-- Slowly lower yourself backwards until your quads are fully stretched
+- Slowly lower yourself backward until your quads are fully stretched

 - Using your quads, pull yourself back to the starting position